ari-khoudary/contextCues/analysis/pilot_analysis.md

     noise1](#effect-of-noise1-duration--cuetype-on-rt-for-responses-made-after-noise1)
   - [effect of noise2 duration + cueType on zlogRT in signal2](#effect-of-noise2-duration--cuetype-on-zlogrt-in-signal2)
+  - [effect of noise2 duration + cueType on zlogRT in signal2](#effect-of-noise2-duration--cuetype-on-zlogrt-in-signal2-1)
 - [Response probability analyses](#response-probability-analyses)
   - [for noise 1 responses only, probability of making cue-based response as a function of noise1